bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 * **Design Patterns for Loosely Coupled Applications** - Building our applications so that their components are loosely coupled is a critical measure in creating solutions that are testable, maintainable and extensible.
 In this session we will explore several design patterns that are key to building applications that maintain loose coupling.
 We start by reviewing a tightly coupled application.
 Then, we explore several design patterns by using them to convert the application into a maintainable and extensible solution that can be validated using unit tests.

   [Latest Slide Deck](https://DesignPatternsForLooseCoupling.azurewebsites.net) | [Video: Craft Conference 2019 - Budapest, Hungary - May 2019](https://www.youtube.com/watch?v=mE3zKWO6qQE&list=FLq-iLd7rfmqSIFiujBGIRSw&index=1)

 ***

-* **Eliminating Hidden Dangers to Your Applications: Patterns for Reliable Systems** - There is a danger lurking in every system that hasn't taken explicit steps to eliminate it.
-This under-recognized data killer can cause intermittent inconsistencies in your data which can be as difficult to find as they are to correct.
-Fortunately, recognizing this monster is easy, and there are a number of great techniques you can use to keep it away for good.
-In this talk, we will learn about the Dual-Writes anti-pattern: how to spot it, and what to do to avoid it.
-In doing so, we'll discuss the 4 primary patterns for keeping data consistent in modern software systems, so you can spend less time supporting your applications.
-We'll see examples in C# of each pattern, including demonstrations using SQL Server, Cosmos DB and Redis.

-***